Kimber Main Hirsch, B.A.,SPED., M.A. SPED., Graduate Certificate in Autism

-If it ain’t broke, don’t fix it…. if it IS broke, call Sebastian!
+If it ain’t broke, don’t fix it… if it IS broke, call Sebastian!
 Sebastian has worked on farms and ranches all of his life and is our resident jack of all trades.
-From welding fences to building saddle racks, Sebastian keeps the place running!
+From welding fences to building saddle racks, Sebastian helps keep the place running!

 Les Hirsch, Administration